Aluminum Ingots Market Size and Share

 Europe made up moderate demand in 2025, yet domestic smelting shrank 18% since 2022 on energy price spikes.
 Imports now satisfy 60% of primary needs, mostly low-carbon metal from Norway and Iceland to meet CBAM rules.
 Norsk Hydro’s 1.3 million-tonne hydropower capacity keeps regional supply stable.
 The United Kingdom consumed 800,000 tonnes, weighted toward aerospace and luxury vehicles.

 South America and Middle East and Africa are the fastest growers.
 Brazil's consumption is supported by hydropower-backed smelters in Pará.
 The UAE operates 2.7 million-tonnes at Al Taweelah, while Saudi Arabia’s Ma’aden plans a 1.2 million-tonne line by 2027.
-Africa’s demand, concentrated in South Africa and Egypt, climbs substantial growth as infrastructure projects and nascent auto assembly absorb metal, yet the continent remains a net importer due to scarce refining.
+Africa’s demand, concentrated in South Africa and Egypt, climbs substantially as infrastructure projects and nascent auto assembly absorb metal, yet the continent remains a net importer due to scarce refining.

 Aluminum Ingots Market CAGR (%), Growth Rate by Region